 Mind you, Simpson University was required by law to issue Pieter Theron a written employment contract in order to secure for him a visa to work in America since Simpson hired Pieter to move to the USA from Mongolia.
 I physically eye-balled Pieter’s express Simpson contract; thus I have firsthand knowledge that it was a 2-year contract.
 But guess what?
 Simpson dismissed Pieter only after ten months–not for performance reasons, but for financial reasons–which could have been understandable had Simpson honored Pieter’s contract and followed the contractual steps for enacting financial exigency.
 But Simpson didn’t do that.
-Apparently Simpson doesn’t think that breaching a person’s contract presents possible risk and peril to the university.
+Apparently Simpson doesn’t think that breaching a person’s contract really matters.

 So poor Pieter and his wife, Haniki, were left to themselves to face having to move back unexpectantly to Mongolia.
-Thankfully, someone in the C&MA denomination intervened and found a (lowing-paying) post for Pieter in Tiller, Oregon.
+Thankfully, someone in the C&MA denomination intervened and found a post for Pieter in Tiller, Oregon.
 But still, Pieter’s contract was breached, and still he and Haniki suffered, and still Simpson did not repent or restore the Therons.

 Here Jim Collins’ secular research verifies a basic biblical principle: that in order to survive long-term, one must heed the siren sounds of benevolent warning and repent after doing something wrong.
 Otherwise wrong-doing will result in the undoing of the organization.

-Whether in personal life or business life, it is self-destructive to rationalize bad decisions and deny that risk and peril truly matter.
+Whether in personal life or business life, it is self-destructive to rationalize bad decisions and deny the reality of peril.